ndd12/FRC_BA_Webscraper/README.md

 <ul>
     <li>Add pre-scouting capability to search through all teams at a given event and get all history at other events for the current season</li>
 </ul>
+<h1>If you are testing the software please leave issue reports filed under either "bug fix" or "feature testing" to help with development!</h1>